 Normally, a urine test may detect drugs 3 to 4 weeks after taking the drug.
 But that is not the usual case.
 The drugs may also get detected in more than 2 months based on certain factors.
 The amount of time a drug remains detectable in the urine samples may be impacted by many variables, including:

 - Body weight

 - Acidity level in the urine (pH level)

 - Amount of drugs consumed

 - Metabolic rate

-- Usage frequency
+- Usage Frequency.

-The ability to metabolize and clear out substances from the body differs amongst individuals.
+The ability to metabolize and clear out substances from the body differs among individuals.
 Therefore, it is difficult to determine exactly how long a drug will remain in the body or how long a drug will be available for detection in a test.

 Single Use: Up to 13 hours